I am a trained reflexologist. Several years ago, I used reflexology as my only pain relief during a root canal.

 Foot reflexology is usually the preferred method of application by therapists; however, hand reflexology is very popular for self-work.
-For this article, I will be concentrating on the fingertips only, or to be more precise the corners of each of the first knuckles (nearest the nail).
+For this article, I will concentrate on the fingertips only, or, to be more precise, the corners of each of the first knuckles (nearest the nail).

 How to Use Finger Reflexology to Relieve Tooth Pain

 Once you have located the particular "sore point" on the finger knuckle corresponding to the offending sore tooth (see below), carry out the following procedure:

 - Press the "sore point" three times, quite firmly.
 This tells the reflex that you are about to work on it and sends the message to the brain.

 - Mentally draw a line from the "sore point" through the finger to the exit point on the palm side of the finger.

 - Hold the two points very lightly using your thumb and middle finger.

 - Zone into the two points, and you will begin to experience two pulse points.
 Usually, one side is a much stronger pulse than the other.
 Often the two pulses seem to do a dance between each other, speeding up, slowing down, pulsing quite strongly, and then one or both fading off.
 You may also feel a kind of "buzzing" feeling on either point.

 - While the pulsing is happening, you may also start to experience sensations around your tooth.
 You may get a tingly or cooling sensation similar to that from a dental anesthetic injection.
 This is all normal.
 In fact, the pain should just drain away.